 In other words: Stay Hydrated!

-To do that, hike in the early hours of the day.
+Want to go for a hike?
+Hike in the early hours of the day.
 Dress in layers and wear breathable (cotton) clothing.
 Take water.
 Lots of water with you.
-Take more water than you think you will need in case you are delayed, trapped or need to help a fellow hiker who did not prepare for the elements.
+Take more water than you think you will need in case you are delayed, trapped, or need to help a fellow hiker who did not prepare for the elements.
 As well, drink a sports drink to help balance out the electrolytes.
 Plus, you need to carry a salty snack with you.

 Keep Wet, Keep Cool

 In the summer, in the canyons or on a tour, I am always carrying several Cooling Towels.
-Keep them wet, wrap them around your neck or help another person to get their body temperature under control.
+Keep them wet, wrap them around your neck.
+As well, don’t be afraid to share with others who may not have been as prepared as you are.
+Cooling towels will help keep your body temperature under control.
 They are cheap and so easy to carry with you.

 Water, Water, and More Water